abdolence/slack-morphism/site/docs/docs/http4s.md

 ---
 layout: edocs
-title: Using Slack Morphism with Akka HTTP
+title: Using Slack Morphism with http4s
-permalink: docs/akka-http
+permalink: docs/http4s
 ---
-# Using Slack Morphism with Akka HTTP
+# Using Slack Morphism with http4s

-To show you a complete solution and give you a quick start, Slack Morphism provides you a zero-code required and complete example of a Slack bot, written with Slack Morphism and Akka Http.
+To show you a complete solution and give you a quick start, Slack Morphism provides you a zero-code required and complete example of a Slack bot, written with Slack Morphism and [http4s](https://http4s.org/).

 ## Install and configure a Slack bot from scratch